PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

 Or to install the libraries manually, go to the `lib/NativeCode` folder, find the target platform, and *build the `.sln`* or *`run the makefile`* in the folder.

+## How do I debug the native DLL?

+1. Get code for the eos samples.
+2. Set build configuration to `Debug`
+3. Set `SHOW_DIALOG_BOX_ON_WARN` to `1`.
+2. Build the Visual Studio project.
+3. Copy the DLL to a version of the exported project to debug.
+4. After launch, attach to the project after the dialog box appears.